douglowder/CriticalUpdatesTest/README.md

 (This runs a script that manually modifies `app.json` to add a custom `message` property in the `extra` section, and then run `eas update`.
 Doing this results in an update manifest that contains the custom property in the `extra` section of the `expoClient` object.)

+Check the checkbox near the bottom of the screen labeled "Check at 10 second intervals".
+After a few seconds, the monitor banner will appear at the top with a notification icon, alerting the user that an update is available.

-After a few seconds, the monitor status will turn yellow (update available).
-Click on the yellow button to get more information about the update, and see the "Download and run update" button.
+Click "Details" on the banner to see information on the update.
+Click "Download" to fetch the update, and "Launch" to restart the app with the new update bundle.

-Press "Download and run update" button to run the update.
-Status should be green again, and the app should show that it is running an update.

 ### Automatic updates

-This app uses the `expo-updates` setting `checkAutomatically: ON_ERROR_RECOVERY` (see `app.json`).
-With this setting, updates are not automatically downloaded on startup unless an error was encountered while loading the last update.

-You can turn on automatic update downloads by removing the above setting, or changing the value to `ON_LOAD`, then running `npx expo prebuild` to propagate the new setting to the native iOS and Android code (`Expo.plist` and `AndroidManifest.xml`).

-After building the app this way, try force quitting the app, push an update as above, then start the app up again.
-Now the app should automatically detect and download the update, and status should automatically turn yellow.
+Force quit the app, and then issue a `yarn update` command to run EAS Update again and upload a new update bundle to the server.
+Now start the app.
+Since the `expo-updates` module has the default configuration for automatic updates, it will query the server on startup, see that there is an update, and download it.
+Therefore, the monitor banner will now show that a new update has been downloaded.
+Click "Launch" to load and run the new update.
+If a bundle is downloaded, it will also be automatically launched the next time the app cold starts.

 ### Push a critical update
 ```bash
 yarn update --message "Testing a critical update" --critical
 ```

-The monitor button will turn red, indicating a critical update.
-The monitor code automatically downloads and runs critical updates.
+The banner will show that a critical update is available, with a red icon.
+The monitor code automatically downloads and runs critical updates, if the "Download and launch critical updates" toggle is enabled.